How do I join The Dinner Party community?

 Is The Dinner Party an alternative to therapy or other forms of grief support?

 The Dinner Party is a peer-led, nonprofit organization, not a crisis support line, and is not equipped to handle crisis situations.
-If you are worried about the safety of yourself or any Dinner Partier, we recommend you voice that worry and look to crisis resources:
+If you are worried about the safety of yourself or any Dinner Partier, we recommend that you voice that worry to them or someone connected to them and look to crisis resources immediately:

 Do I actually have to cook for this?